AVsitter/AVsitter/AVsitter2/IMPORT_GUIDE.md

 1. Visit the [AVsitter project releases page](https://github.com/AVsitter/AVsitter/releases) and download the `.zip` file for the latest AVsitter2 release to your computer.

 2. Unpack the file you downloaded to a folder where you plan on keeping your AVsitter distributions.
+The file for Second Life contains `.lslo` and `.lsl` scripts; the file for OpenSim contains `.oss` scripts.

 3. In your Second Life inventory, locate a suitable place and create a folder named AVsitter, where you'll save all the scripts and needed objects.